zslayton/stomp-rs/README.md

 use stomp::subscription::AckMode::Client;
 use stomp::subscription::MessageHandler;

-struct ExampleMessageHandler {
+// Create a struct to hold any state you'd like manage struct ExampleMessageHandler {
   message_count : u64
 }

-impl MessageHandler for ExampleMessageHandler {
+// Implement the `MessageHandler` trait for your struct impl MessageHandler for ExampleMessageHandler {
   fn on_message(&mut self, frame: &Frame) -> AckOrNack {
     self.message_count += 1;